Imatteh1/mls-property-price-predictor/README.md

 ```

 ## Notes
-- This implementation intentionally reads from CSV (not database) per your request.
 - If `xgboost` or `lightgbm` are unavailable, fallback model candidates are still trained.
 - SHAP plots require `shap` installed.